Hybrid electric vehicle: Raw materials shortage

-The rare-earth element dysprosium is required to fabricate many of the advanced electric motors and battery systems in hybrid propulsion systems.
+The rare-earth element dysprosium, as well as many others, are required to fabricate many of the advanced electric motors and battery systems in hybrid propulsion systems.

-However, nearly all the rare-earth elements in the world come from China, and in 2008 one analyst estimated that an overall increase in Chinese electronics manufacturing may consume this entire supply by 2012.
-In addition, export quotas on Chinese rare-earth exports have resulted in a generally shaky supply of those metals.

-A few non-Chinese sources such as the advanced Hoidas Lake project in northern Canada and Mt Weld in Australia were under development, however it is not known if these sources will be developed before a shortage hits.
+However, some rare-earth elements and other minerals crucial to the manufacturing of lithium-ion batteries, such as lithium and nickel, face supply shortages.
+This has prompted key industry figures, such as Jim Farley and Elon Musk, to voice their interest in increasing mining of these resources.
+It is anticipated that demand in automotive applications for lithium and cobalt will increase by 18- and 37-fold, respectively, between 2015 and 2030; demand for other ores needed for the manufacturing of copper, vanadium, chromium, and aluminium is also expected to rise.
+It is forecasted that supplies for some of these materials could, under increased market pressure consistent with estimations, be drained in decades.

 Legislation and incentives

 In order to encourage the purchase of HEVs, several countries have introduced legislation for incentives and ecotaxes.

 Canada

 Residents of Ontario and Quebec in Canada can claim a rebate on the Provincial Retail Sales Tax of up to Can$2,000 on the purchase or lease of a hybrid electric vehicle.
 Ontario has a green license plate for hybrid car users and was to announce a slew of benefits to go along with it in 2008.
 Residents in British Columbia are eligible for a 100% reduction of sales tax up to a maximum of $2,000 if the hybrid electric vehicle is purchased or leased before April 1, 2011 (extended in 2007/2008 budget from March 31, 2008, and expanded from a maximum of only $1,000 from April 1, 2008, to March 31, 2009, at which point the concession was scheduled to expire).
 Prince Edward Island residents can claim rebates on the Provincial Sales Tax of up to Can$3,000 on the purchase or lease of any hybrid vehicles since March 30, 2004.